United Nations Secretariat Building: Offices

-The Secretariat Building contained an air-conditioning system with 4,000 individual sets of controls.
+The Secretariat Building's air-conditioning system had 4,000 individual sets of controls.
 This system not only reduced cooling costs by at least 25 percent, but also allowed delegates and staff to customize the temperatures of their own offices.
 Offices within 12 ft of a window are cooled by high-velocity air conditioning units underneath the windows.
 For offices near the center of the building, cool air is delivered through low-velocity units in the ceilings.
 The cool air was provided by a pair of centrifugal compressors, which could collectively generate 2,300 tons of air.
 There are hot-water heating units beneath the windows, within the north and south walls of the building, and underneath the floor slab of the first story; in addition, there are steam heaters in the pipe galleries.
 The dehumidifiers on each story are supplied by chilled water from the East River at a rate of more than 14000 gal per minute.
 The use of East River water precluded the need for a dedicated cooling tower, which would have required increasing the building's height and strengthening the superstructure.

+On floor 38 are offices and an apartment for the Secretary-General of the United Nations.
+The suite was donated by the Austrian Chamber of Commerce and designed by Gerhard Karplus of New York City and Mr. and Mrs. Karl Mang of Vienna.
+Prior to a 2000s renovation, it was covered in walnut paneling.
+The Secretary-General's conference room was decorated with various pieces of furniture designed by Austrian architects and a watercolor painting by Raoul Dufy, while the Secretary-General's office on the East River had a kitchen and more Austrian furniture.
+In addition, floor 38 had a private switchboard and an office for the President of the United Nations General Assembly; most Secretariat employees were not allowed to visit this story.

 History

 Development

-In 1946, real estate developer William Zeckendorf purchased a site on First Avenue with the intention of creating a development called "X City", but he could not secure funding for the development.
-At the time, the UN was operating out of a temporary headquarters in Lake Success, New York, although it wished to build a permanent headquarters in the US.
+Real estate developer William Zeckendorf purchased a site on First Avenue in 1946, intending to create a development called "X City", but he could not secure funding for the development.
+At the time, the United Nations General Assembly was located at the New York City Pavilion at Flushing Meadows–Corona Park in Queens.
+The UN had offices at a temporary headquarters in Lake Success, New York, although it wished to build a permanent headquarters in the US.
 Several cities competed to host the UN headquarters before New York City was selected.
 John D. Rockefeller Jr. paid US$8.5 million for an option on the X City site, and he donated it to the UN in December 1946.
 The UN accepted this donation, despite the objections of several prominent architects such as Le Corbusier.
 The UN hired planning director Wallace Harrison, of the firm Harrison & Abramovitz, to lead the headquarters' design.
 He was assisted by a Board of Design composed of ten architects.